telman03/Step-Project-Tinder/readme.md

 ## Suggested order of tasks execution (you are not required to follow it):
 1. Create a new Maven app.
 Add required dependencies
-2. Launch Jetty web-server
+2. Launch Jetty tinder-server
 3. Create a test servlet which will output simple message 'Hello world' in the browser window
 4. Map the test servlet to the "/users" path
-5. Output a static HTML page with four elements - name, photo (a link to any picture from the web) and two buttons - Yes/No when requesting the "/users" path
+5. Output a static HTML page with four elements - name, photo (a link to any picture from the tinder) and two buttons - Yes/No when requesting the "/users" path
 6. Wrap the page in an HTML form
 7. When a Yes/No button is pressed - send a POST request to the server (there is no handler there at the moment)
 8. Add POST request handler on the server and store the user's choice (yes or no) on the server (in any form)
 9. The doPost method should forward the request to the "/users" GET path
-10. Create a few profiles (name + link to a picture from the web)
+10. Create a few profiles (name + link to a picture from the tinder)
 11. When a Yes/No button is pressed - show the next profile, the picture and name on the page should change
 12. When the list of the available profiles runs out - start showing them again
 13. Create a DAO class, store collection of profiles there